Grasshopper fact sheet | Field of Mars EEC

 Fast facts – Grasshoppers

 Scientific group – Grasshoppers are insects in the order Orthoptera.
-Crickets, katydids and locusts are also orthopterans.
+Grasshoppers and locusts are short-horned orthopterans in the suborder Caelifera.

-Body features – Grasshoppers have three main body parts, six legs, short antennae, chewing mouthparts, large eyes and powerful back legs for jumping.
+Appearance – Grasshoppers have three main body parts, six legs, short antennae, large eyes, chewing mouthparts and powerful back legs for jumping.

-Diet – Grasshoppers are mostly herbivores.
-They eat grasses, leaves, stems, flowers, seeds and other plant material.
+Diet – Grasshoppers are mostly herbivores that eat grasses, leaves, stems, flowers, seeds and other plant material.

 Habitat – Grasshoppers live in grasslands, gardens, woodlands, forests, heath, open ground and bushland.

-Life cycle – Grasshoppers hatch from eggs as nymphs.
-Nymphs grow by moulting several times before becoming adults.
+Life cycle – Grasshoppers hatch from eggs as nymphs and grow by moulting several times before becoming adults.
+There is no pupa stage.

-Grasshopper with large hind legs and short antennae resting on a plant stem.
+Grasshopper resting on grass in Dharawal National Park, NSW.
 Grasshoppers have strong back legs that help them leap away from predators.

 Where do grasshoppers live?